 - Maria Montessori

 Autumn is right around the corner and for us that means cool temperatures, warm blankets, hot cocoa, autumn spices, an explosion of colorful fall foliage, harvest celebrations, stargazing, twinkle lights, and all the hygge you can handle.
-As we prepare to welcome another beautiful season, filled with flannel, earthy tones, and moonlit evenings, we thought we'd share some of what we like to do this time of year.
+It also means space activities for preschoolers.

 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.